Wichita woman meets family of her heart donor

 After exchanging letters and messages for the last few years, Thursday was the first time Williams met the family of Rylee Malone, the young woman who saved her life.
 Williams was diagnosed with heart failure as a result of childbirth.
 She suffered two strokes before she go the transplant four years ago.

 Now, she’s able to watch her son grow up, thanks to Malone, a woman she never met.
-On Thursday, Rylee Malone’s parents, Piper and Bart Malone, drove from Texas with their granddaughter to meet Williams.
+On Thursday, Rylee Malone’s parents, Piper and Bart Malone drove from Texas with their granddaughter to meet Williams.

 “When you receive somebody else’s organ, it’s one thing, but then their heart, it’s something totally different because you think of the heart, you think of their very essence,” Williams said.